Cuthona methana

-Cuthona methana is a species of sea slug in the family Tergipedidae.
+Cuthona methana is a species of sea slug in the family Cuthonidae.
 It is small, only 4 to 6 millimeters in length, with long gills.

-C. methana was discovered on a seafloor at Hydrate Ridge, with layers of methane hydrate, which is a mixture of seawater and methane.
+Cuthona methana was discovered on a seafloor at Hydrate Ridge, with layers of methane hydrate, which is a mixture of seawater and methane.
 It was named for being discovered near methane bubbling out of the seafloor, giving the species name "methana".